Fuat Oktay

-Fuat Oktay (born 1964) is a Turkish politician, civil servant and academic serving as the first and current vice president of Turkey since 10 July 2018.
-An independent, he previously served as undersecretary to the prime minister of Turkey from 2016 until his appointment to the vice presidency, following the creation of the office after the 2017 constitutional referendum.
+Fuat Oktay (born 21 January 1964) is a Turkish politician, civil servant and academic who served as the first vice president of Turkey from 2018 to 2023.
+He previously served as undersecretary to the prime minister of Turkey from 2016 until his appointment to the vice presidency, following the creation of the office after the 2017 constitutional referendum.

 Early life and career

 Education

-Fuat Oktay was born in 1964 in Çekerek, Yozgat, and studied management at Çukurova University.
+Fuat Oktay was born on 21 January 1964 in Çekerek, Yozgat, and studied management at Çukurova University.
 Graduating in 1985, he began working at the university as a research assistant.
 In 1990, he obtained a master's degree from Wayne State University in Detroit in business and manufacturing engineering, as well as a doctorate in industrial engineering.
 While in the United States, he specialised in the fields of automotive engineering and communication.

 Academic and consultancy career

 Throughout the 2001 economic crisis, Oktay was involved in crisis management roles while also serving as the head of the Management Department and deputy dean at Beykent University.
 Alongside his academic career, Oktay also served as a consultant and advisor for both state-owned and private businesses, serving in the capacities of general manager, vice president and executive board member for many of them.